-We have granted the underwriters the right to purchase up to an additional shares of our common stock from us at the initial public offering price, less the underwriting discount, within 30 days after the date of this prospectus to cover over-allotments of shares.
+We have granted the underwriters the right to purchase up to an additional shares of our common stock from us at the initial public offering price within 30 days after the date of this prospectus to cover over-allotments of shares.
 The underwriters expect to deliver the shares of common stock to investors on or about , 2013.
+Our Manager has agreed to pay the entire underwriting discount and structuring fee with respect to any shares issued in connection with the over-allotment option.